fidellr/rust_algo/README.md

 1. Make sure you have, Cargo.
 2. Run `cargo run` on your root project path.
-3. Run `cargo build` to build the an optimized project one.
+3. Run `cargo build` to build the optimized project one.

 ## Algorithm & Data Structure: